JobNs/TicTacToe_Graduation/notes.md

     - ✅playing grid of 10 -> NOK

 - There are 2 valid players
-    - 2 players -> OK
+    - ✅2 players -> OK
-    - 3 players -> NOK
+    - ✅3 players -> NOK
-    - Player one has symbol X -> OK
+    - ✅Player one has symbol X -> OK
     - Player two has symbol O -> OK

 - Player 1 starts at the beginning of the game